chrisyboy53/EntityFrameworkBasic/README.md

 This is a basic Entity Framework Application.
 As a proof of concept of getting Entity Framework up and running;

-This application uses SQLLite which requires no further installation on a developers behalf.
+This application uses SQLite which requires no further installation on a developers behalf.

 ## Getting Started